 What is the purpose of an organisational structure?

 Almost every enterprise consists in the pursuit of a task with insufficient resources.
 Almost all big tasks require the division of labour.
-Organisations are man-made structures that enable individuals to concentrate on their contribution to the task without having to know and understand the complexity of all activities and interactions in the rest of the enterprise.
+What organisations do is to enable individuals to concentrate on their contribution to the common task without having to know and understand the complexity of all activities and interactions in the rest of the enterprise.

 On being imposed in an inherently complex and dynamic environment, organisations start off, at first, at a tolerable level of imperfection.
 And rather soon in their life, this level becomes worse.
 Not because their design was bad, but because their rigidity cannot account for the unpredictable developments around them.
 A period of suffering and resignation ensues, until the situation becomes so intolerable that an organisational re-design is seen as inevitable.
 An exceptional effort is made to bring the re-creation about like a Phenix out of the ashes, and the cycle can start again.